How to Create a Product Launch Plan (A Step-By-Step Process)

 Are you feeling all fired up and ready to launch something new?
 Maybe you can even consider relaunching one of your existing products to see if you can sharply increase conversions?

-So, take some time out somewhere today, and decide what you can launch soon.
+If the answer to either of those questions is yes, take some time out somewhere today, and decide what you can launch soon.
 Then, plan that launch down to the very last detail.

 All that’s left after that is to execute your plan with calmness and precision.